Sharp isoperimetric inequalities for infinite plane graphs with bounded vertex and face degrees: Abstract

 where the infimum is taken over all finite nonempty subgraphs $S \subset G$, $\partial S$ is the set of edges connecting $S$ to $G \setminus S$, and $\Phi(p,q)$ is defined by

-For $p_1=3$ this gives an affirmative answer for a conjecture by Lawrencenko, Plummer, and Zha from 2002, and for general $p_i$ and $q_i$ our result fully resolves a question in the book by Lyons and Peres from 2016, where they extended the conjecture of Lawrencenko et al.\ to the above form.
-We also prove a discrete analogue of Weil's isoperimetric theorem, extending a result of Angel, Benjamini, and Horesh from 2018, and give a positive answer for a problem asked by Angel et al.\ in the same paper.
+For $p_1=3$ this gives an affirmative answer to a conjecture by Lawrencenko, Plummer, and Zha from 2002, and for general $p_i$ and $q_i$ our result fully resolves a question posed in the book by Lyons and Peres from 2016, where they extended the conjecture of Lawrencenko et al.\ to the above form.